 - The process is repetitive, and is prone to human error.
 This makes the return on automation greater.

 - The process would benefit from 24/7 work.
 Robots, unlike humans, can run constantly.

 2. Assemble a team to own your automation: You must put together a team of individuals who can determine which processes and tests fulfill these requirements, have them properly onboarded in the automation tool, and have them responsible for setting up the automated processes and tests.

 3. Select a tool and enjoy the benefits of automation: A no-code automation tool is vital when it comes to reaping the benefits of automation quickly and assuring low start-up costs with a minimal learning curve.
 No-code is optimal because any employee – not just technical ones – can contribute to test automation.
 In addition to no-code, your test automation platform should:

 - Have expertise in the software you’re looking to automate (Oracle Cloud, EBS, Salesforce, etc).

 - Utilize artificial intelligence to automatically heal broken test scripts.
-By largely reducing test maintenance efforts, your QA teams can focus on more high value activities.
+By largely reducing test maintenance efforts, your QA teams can focus on more high-value activities.

-- Ensure optimal test coverage by immediately surfacing the tests your organization is running, and recommend additional tests based on industry standards.
+- Ensure optimal test coverage by immediately surfacing the tests your organization is running and recommend additional tests based on industry standards.

+Test automation can help your enterprise prepare for a recession by reducing costs, increasing productivity, and mitigating risks.
 Opkey is the industry leader in test automation, and its no-code, ERP-aware platform enables you to reap the benefits of automation in just weeks.
 Speak to one of our experts today.